 Report: Seahawks, QB Geno Smith agree to three-year, $105M contract

-Report: Seahawks, Geno Smith agree to three-year, $105M deal originally appeared on NBC Sports Bayarea
+Report: Seahawks, Geno Smith agree to three-year, $105M deal originally appeared on NBC Sports Boston

 Geno Smith still doesn't need to write back to critics who wrote him off.
 Instead, he wrote his name on a new contract.